edwinbulter/quote-lambda-tf/doc/tasks/ECS-23-role-management.md

 - Can manage other users' roles
 - Can view user management screen
 - Can be assigned/removed by other ADMINs (except self)

+### User Deletion

+#### Deletion Process
+1. **Confirmation Dialog**
+   - Display user information (username, email)
+   - Warning message about permanent deletion
+   - Confirmation buttons (Cancel / Delete)

+2. **Data Cleanup**
+   - Remove user from Cognito User Pool
+   - Delete all records in `user_likes_table` for this user
+   - Delete all records in `user_views_table` for this user
+   - Cascade delete any related data

+3. **Constraints**
+   - Cannot delete yourself
+   - Cannot delete the last ADMIN user (optional, for v2)
+   - Deletion is permanent and cannot be undone

+#### Error Handling
+- If Cognito deletion fails, show error and don't delete DynamoDB data
+- If DynamoDB deletion fails, show warning but continue
+- Provide clear error messages to the user

 ## Implementation Steps